What Is Armed Force?

 Countries can use armed force in countless ways, but let’s explore three broad forms of this foreign policy tool.

-Threats: Often, threatening force can be as effective as using force itself when attempting to prevent others from harming one’s interests.
+Often, threatening force can be as effective as using force itself when preventing others from harming one’s interests.
 Countries can maintain peace and dissuade bad behavior by persuading would-be aggressors that any attack will be met with a significant response—a practice known as deterrence.
 Countries can signal their seriousness by carrying out weapons tests, conducting military drills, providing partners with training and equipment, or positioning troops near contested regions.
 For example, the North Atlantic Treaty Organization, or NATO, periodically conducts air and naval exercises in the Baltics to illustrate its preparedness and commitment to defend its members in the region, amid Russia’s increasingly assertive military presence.

-Limited force: When deterrence fails, countries can employ force without resorting to full-scale war by pursuing narrow objectives or by restricting the types and amount of force used.
+When deterrence fails, countries can employ force without resorting to full-scale war by pursuing narrow objectives or by restricting the types and amount of force used.
 Governments have various smaller-scale military options at their disposal, including missile strikes, cyberattacks, special forces operations, and even short ground-troop campaigns.
 Limited force has the benefit of minimizing costs, but it does not eliminate risk.
 Since 2004, for instance, the United States has conducted more than fourteen thousand drone strikes against presumed terrorist targets in countries including Afghanistan, Iraq, Pakistan, Somalia, Syria, and Yemen.
 However, even supposedly pinpoint-accurate operations have inadvertently killed hundreds—if not thousands—of civilians.
 Additionally, many experts note that such attacks have radicalized local populations and produced intense anti-American sentiments, undermining the original purpose of those military operations.

-Significant force: When limited force fails or is not the most appropriate option, countries can mobilize the full might of their militaries to completely overwhelm an enemy, secure its surrender, and even topple the opposing regime.
+When limited force fails or is not the most appropriate option, countries can mobilize the full might of their militaries to completely overwhelm an enemy, secure its surrender, and even topple the opposing regime.
 Such actions are usually a policymaker’s most powerful tool—but also the riskiest and most expensive.
 In 2003, the United States invaded Iraq along with a handful of partners, citing the supposed threat of Iraqi weapons of mass destruction.
 The invading force, which lacked UN support, captured Baghdad within weeks, but the United States failed to locate any weapons of mass destruction, and a violent insurgency arose.
 Ultimately, nearly 4,500 U.S. soldiers and over 100,000 Iraqi civilians died in the war, which cost the United States around $1 trillion and significant credibility worldwide.
 Today, the war is widely regarded as a mistake, and the United Nations maintains it was a violation of international law.

 Armed force: a powerful tool—yet one with limitations

 Like all foreign policy tools, armed force requires policymakers to weigh its benefits against its drawbacks.
-Armed force is immensely powerful, but also costly and risky.
+Armed force is immensely powerful but also costly and risky.
 When used carefully, it can stabilize situations or avert crises where all other tools would fail.